AndresBena19/py-imports/README.md

     imports = manager.imports_resume()

-# Now yo have access to the import used in each file
+# Now you have access to the imports used in each file
 print(imports)
 {
  'main.py': <py_imports.base.models.ImportsCollectionFile object at 0x10b889220>